nativebloom/nativebloom2.github.io/index.markdown

 tiles-source: posts
 tiles-count: 4

-title: Homepage
+title: Home
-landing-title: "Test site"
+landing-title: "The Native Bloom Initiative"
-description: Official test site of the Native Bloom Initiative
+description: Our Mission is to provide sustainable natural ecosystems for local pollinator species by creating habitats on unused commercial and urban land around New Jersey.
 image: images/field.jpg
 ---
 ABC